 Other options to keep your oils easily accessible while also keeping them ready to go in case of moving, traveling, or to keep put away on a shelf include handy cases with individual oil slots to help keep your oils protected.
 As a military family who moves every 2-3 years (sometimes more), and often lives full time in an RV, these are my personal favorites:

 There are also gorgeous options to display your oils on the wall.
-Please note the times of day the sun peers through our windows throughout the year so you’re not hanging your oils in an area that may see direct sunlight.
+Please note the times of day the sun peers through your windows throughout the year so you’re not hanging your oils in an area that may see direct sunlight.